 The value stored in this 16-bit read-only register can be laser-programmed by Dallas Semiconductor to provide pack customization.
-Fields in this register can encode information such as the pack manufacturer, assembly location and capacity.
-Unless a custom value is requested, the DS2441 ships with 0000h in this register.
+Fields in this register can encode information such as the pack manufacturer, assembly location, type of cells and number of cells.
+Unless a custom value is requested, the DS2442 ships with 0000h in this register.
 Contact the factory to request a custom Manufacturing ID value.